All images by Robin Goldsmith, unless otherwise stated

 One of the most beautiful vineyard settings in the UK has to be Sharpham, on the banks of the River Dart near Totnes in South Devon.
 For me, no visit to the South-West of England would be complete without a visit to one of my favourite English vineyards (and cheese dairies), winner of many national and international awards.
 The 10-acre vineyard is located on the Sharpham Trust estate, an area of mixed farmland totalling 500 acres, which dates back 1000 years.
 The Trust, an educational and conservation charity, is based at Sharpham House, a magnificent Palladian villa from the 1770s, overlooking the estate and the beautiful river Dart from its vantage point at the top of a hill.

-The Sharpham vineyards, creamery and dairy farm have been producing wine and unpasteurised cheese for over 30 years and it was my first taste of their Madeleine Angevine, 10 years ago, that really sparked a personal interest in modern English wine.
+The Sharpham vineyard, creamery and dairy farm have been producing wine and unpasteurised cheese for over 30 years and it was my first taste of their Madeleine Angevine, 10 years ago, that really sparked a personal interest in modern English wine.
 Indeed, the latest 2013 vintage of their light and fruity off-dry 'Dart Valley Reserve', made from Madeleine Angevine, Phoenix and Bacchus, is one of their current award-winners.

 The estate makes a wide range of still and sparkling red, white and rosé wines.
 Their reds are among the best in England and include the iconic 'Beenleigh', made by Sharpham's MD Mark Sharman, from Cabernet Sauvignon and Merlot grapes grown in polytunnels at a neighbouring vineyard and aged in American oak.
 The Sharpham Red 2013 (100% Rondo) is a lighter, full-on summer fruit-driven style, which matches extremely well with their cheeses, especially the delicious 'Rustic'.
 They also produce an award-winning Pinot Noir/Pinot Précoce blend.